abra-code/replay/README.md

   files are re-hashed on every run instead - correct, just slower on large inputs.
 Pass --cache-xattr explicitly to override when the input trees are writable inside the sandbox.

-  --dry-run --cache reports [cache] HIT or [cache] MISS (<reason>) per cacheable action without executing or writing anything - a "what would rebuild" query (no summary line, since nothing runs).
+  --dry-run --cache reports [cache] HIT or [cache] MISS (<reason>) per cacheable action on stdout without executing or writing anything - a "what would rebuild" query (no summary line, since nothing runs).
+During a real run, --verbose reports the same hits and miss reasons on stderr as "cache: HIT/MISS ..." lines, so stdout stays exactly what the playlist would print without --cache.
+  A task that misses with the reason "missing input" on every run has a declared path that cannot be read - a nonexistent input, or an unreadable file inside a declared directory.
+Such a task can never be cached, because an unread path and a deleted one are indistinguishable in the fingerprint.
   Every run that actually executes with --cache ends with a summary line on stderr:
   cache: N hits, M executed, K failed, manifest <path>.

+  A failed action's previous entry is kept.
+It can only produce a hit later if the declared world returns to the exact state a SUCCESSFUL run recorded, so the skip is correct - but note that a run which fails and is then reverted comes back green without re-executing the action.

 Actions and parameters: